Priority of the Gospel of Marcion: Criticism

-The majority of scholars view the Gospel of Marcion as a second century work that edited Luke rather than agreeing with arguments like Vinzent’s to the contrary.
+The majority of scholars view the Gospel of Marcion as a second century work that edited the canonical Gospel of Luke rather than agreeing with arguments like Vinzent's to the contrary.

 Christopher Hays contends that Klinghardt's 2006 case made a number of philological errors, misunderstood the nature of how Marcion is contended to have redacted Luke, and offered an inconsistent case that Luke had redacted Marcion.
 For example, while one argument for Marcionite priority over Luke rests on the claim that it is unlikely that Marcion deleted significant portions of Luke, rather than Luke having expanded significant portions of Marcion, Hays held that Marcion also deleted significant portions of Paul's letters to create his Apostolikon.
 Thus, Hays sees it as special pleading to acknowledge that Marcion edited down Paul and to also hold that Marcion did not edit down Luke.

+Francis Watson notes that several changes the Evangelion makes to the Gospel of Luke are clearly secondary, rendering Marcionite Priority improbable.
+For instance, Luke 11:42 condemns the Pharisees for neglecting the justice or judgment and love of God, while the Evangelion associates divine love with calling rather than judgement in line with Marcionite ideology.

 Sebastian Moll has said that all surviving sources say that Marcion is the one who edited Luke, and therefore the burden of proof is on advocates of Marcionite priority to provide the counter-argument.

 Dieter Roth has responded to Markus Vinzent's thesis (that Marcion was the author of the first Gospel and that the four canonical Gospels only came after it).
 According to Roth, Vinzent advances this thesis based on a number of misreadings of Tertullian.

+Simon Gathercole assumes that a text like canonical Luke was the source edited by Marcion, made probable by his editing of the Pauline epistles, canonical Luke containing almost of the Marcionite Gospel's content, extensive verbatim agreements between Luke and Marcion mediating against a common source in favor of one's usage of the other, and the presence of Lukan language and style in Marcion's gospel.

-James Barker finds Vinzent’s case “wholly unconvincing”, citing Clare Rothschild’s review relegating his monograph to “a nonscientific genre.”
+James Barker finds Vinzent's case “wholly unconvincing”, citing Clare Rothschild's review relegating his monograph to “a nonscientific genre.”